What We Believe

 We believe in the trinity: God is the Father (creator), Son (redeemer) and the Holy Spirit (sustainer), equal in glory and majesty, altogether one God who lives and reigns forever and ever.

 We observe two Sacraments as instructed by Jesus, whereby forgiveness of sins is received and Christian community is forged.

-The first sacrament is that of Holy Baptism, an outward sign of an inward grace.
+The first sacrament is Holy Baptism, which is an outward sign of an inward grace.
 We come to baptism to accept God's promises for our lives, and in doing so, become members of Christ's holy church.
-Because we believe that it is God at work in this sacrament, rather than human will, we baptize persons of all ages.
+Because we believe God is at work in this sacrament, rather than human will, we baptize persons of all ages and abilities.

 The second sacrament is Holy Communion, often called "The Lord's Supper," where we recall the acts of Jesus in the upper room during the Jewish Passover celebration.
 We observe this sacrament every Sunday, and invite all persons, regardless of church membership, to participate.
 Along with wine, we also offer grape juice for those who prefer.
 Gluten free bread is also available.